 Final Recommendation Statement

-Folic Acid for the Prevention of Neural Tube Defects: Preventive Medication
+Folic Acid Supplementation to Prevent Neural Tube Defects: Preventive Medication

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 The US Preventive Services Task Force (USPSTF) makes recommendations about the effectiveness of specific preventive care services for patients without obvious related signs or symptoms to improve the health of people nationwide.